cslant/telegram-git-notifier-app/README.md

 composer create-project lbiltech/telegram-bot-github-notify
 ```

-After running the command above, you will have the project installed under `telegram-bot-github-notify` directory,
+After running the command above, you will have the project installed under the `telegram-bot-github-notify` directory,
 and the environment file `.env` will be created automatically.

+Some the json files will be created automatically in the `storage` directory.
+These files are used to store the data and serve for features in this bot.
+(You can change the storage directory in the `.env` file)

 ### Create a New Bot